nikouu/dotnet-optimization-cheatsheet/README.md

 # Dotnet Optimization Cheatsheet

 Practical neato performance/speed/"hacks"/good practices for .NET.
-Like bypassing safties in your car and ripping out the seats in your car to make it go faster, some of these come with a ⚠**RISK**⚠.
+Like bypassing safeties in your car and ripping out the seats to make it go faster, some of these come with a ⚠**RISK**⚠.
 This means you should understand your own scenario and what the relevant risks are.

 So let's just call these *educational*.
 Each item is fully referenced so you can educate yourself too.
 Oh and they're mostly about language features over things like what should be existing good coding practices and architecture.